+The radiator is important to the vehicle.
 The purpose of the radiator is to keep the engine from overheating.
 The engine produces heat while it is running.
 The coolant absorbs the heat, then passes it through the radiator where it is cooled off.
 The coolant is then circulated back to the engine.
-The radiator is the main component of the cooling system, so it is important that it is in proper working condition.
+This is the main component of the cooling system, so it is important that it is in proper working condition.

 There could be a few signs of an issue with the radiator, like a leak.
-The coolant flows through the radiator, so if there is a leak in the radiator, coolant will leak onto the floor underneath the vehicle.
+The coolant flows through it, so if there is a leak in it, the coolant will leak onto the floor underneath the vehicle.
 It may be while you are driving or while your vehicle is parked.

 The coolant in your vehicle should be yellow or green or red normally.
-As the radiator goes bad, contaminants discolor the fluid making it a rusty or oil color.
+As it starts to go bad, contaminants discolor the fluid making it a rusty or oil color.
 This turns into sludge and the fluid will not be able to cool the engine efficiently because it will not drain properly and remain in the radiator.
-This can be from a failing radiator for vehicles that contain a transmission cooler inside the radiator.
+This can be from it failing for vehicles that contain a transmission cooler inside of it.
 The barrier between the coolant and transmission fluid fails and the fluids mix.
 No matter what issue you might notice, it is important to bring the vehicle in so we can inspect it for you.